 A separate control reaction can be set up to verify the efficiency of 5-hydroxymethylcytosine DNA capture.
-For details on setting up a positive control reaction, please refer to Appendix A on page 17.
-The 5-hmC Control DNA should be "spiked" into sample DNA, or the included human genomic DNA, according to the protocol and the capture reactions performed as indicated.
-We recommend maintaining a control DNA spike to fragmented DNA ratio of 1:20,000 (e.g. 25 pg spike DNA standards in 500 ng fragmented genomic DNA = 1:20,000 ratio).
+For details on setting up a positive control reaction, please refer to Appendix Section H on page 17.
+The 5-hmC Control DNA should be "spiked" into sample DNA according to the protocol and the capture reactions performed as indicated.
+We recommend maintaining a control DNA spike to fragmented DNA ratio of 1:20,000 (e.g. 250 pg spike DNA standards in 5 $\mu$ g fragmented genomic DNA = 1:20,000 ratio).
 The control DNA is provided at a concentration of 50 ng/ $\mu$ l.